NeurArk/SemanticScout/docs/PRD.md

 ## 📋 Executive Summary

-SemanticScout is an innovative semantic search system that enables document indexing and search by conceptual similarity rather than exact keyword matching.
-This application demonstrates advanced AI capabilities applied to natural language processing, a high-demand field in the freelance and enterprise market.
+SemanticScout is an innovative "Chat with your Documents" application that combines conversational AI (GPT-4.1) with semantic search capabilities.
+Users can have natural conversations about their documents, ask questions, and get contextual answers with source citations.
+This application demonstrates advanced RAG (Retrieval Augmented Generation) capabilities, a high-demand field in the freelance and enterprise market.

 ## 🎯 Project Objectives

 ### Primary Objective
-Create a professional and functional semantic search engine demo for:
+Create a professional "Chat with Documents" application demo for:
-- NeurArk client presentations
+- NeurArk client presentations showcasing conversational AI
-- Freelance platform portfolio showcase
+- Freelance platform portfolio demonstrating RAG expertise
-- Advanced AI/ML skills demonstration
+- Advanced AI/ML skills with GPT-4.1 and embeddings

 ### Specific Goals
+- Natural language chat interface powered by GPT-4.1
+- Context-aware responses using document content
 - Intelligent document processing (PDF, Word, text)
-- Real-time semantic search capabilities
+- Semantic search to support chat functionality
+- Source attribution in chat responses
-- Intuitive and professional user interface
+- Professional Gradio interface
 - Document relationship visualization
-- Scalable and maintainable architecture

-## 👥 User Personas

-### Persona 1: Enterprise Decision Maker
-- **Profile**: IT Director/CTO seeking AI solutions
-- **Needs**: Quick understanding of technical capabilities
-- **Pain Points**: Rapid assessment of technological quality

-### Persona 2: Knowledge Management Lead
-- **Profile**: Enterprise documentation manager
-- **Needs**: Improve search in document repositories
-- **Pain Points**: Insufficient keyword-based search

-### Persona 3: Data Scientist/Developer
-- **Profile**: Technical professional evaluating solution
-- **Needs**: Understanding architecture and technical choices
-- **Pain Points**: Assessment of technological maturity
+## 🎯 Demo Target Audience

+### Primary: NeurArk Clients
+- **Use Case**: Live demonstrations during sales meetings
+- **Demo Focus**: Show how AI can understand and answer questions about their documents
+- **Key Message**: "Your team can chat with your documentation"

+### Secondary: Freelance Platforms
+- **Use Case**: Portfolio piece on Upwork/Fiverr
+- **Demo Focus**: RAG implementation expertise
+- **Key Message**: "I can build intelligent document chat systems"

+### Demo Scenarios
+1. **Legal Firm**: "What are the key terms in this contract?"
+2. **Research Team**: "Summarize findings about X across all papers"
+3. **Technical Docs**: "How do I implement feature Y?"
+4. **Business Reports**: "What were Q3 revenue drivers?"

 ## 🚀 Features